xuyou1999/TPC-DS_DW_F2022/README.md

 }
 ```
 - File /src/calculate_avg.ipynb can help calculating the average runtime for each query
+- File TPC-DS-Result_Visualization.ipynb can help generating some graphs based on the results for visualization purpose

 ## Results
 In /result2 folder for scale factors 1, 2, 5, 10 and the overall average
+All graphs are in folder Result_plot

 ## Work Plan
 ### Queries to be fixed